flatcar/Flatcar/README.md

 While release planning is a recurring part of each community call we also conduct separate release plannings - the Flatcar Alpha channel roughly has a 2-week release cadence, therefore one planning per month does not suffice.

 **Additional stand-alone release planning meetings commence every 4th Tuesday of a month at 10pm IST / 5:30pm CET / 4:30pm GMT / 11:30am EDT / 8:30am PST**

+**No release planning in December - the maintainer team is enjoying their vacation.
+Se you all in January!**

 * Zoom link: [https://us06web.zoom.us/j/82054240491](https://us06web.zoom.us/j/82054240491)
   * Meeting ID: 820 5424 0491
   * Passcode: 444888